 Occupational exposure to asbestos, silica, cadmium, arsenic, beryllium, chromium, diesel fumes or nickel

 Personal or family history of cancer

-The South Texas Lung Institute provides a high quality, multi-disciplinary collaboration of area physicians and health care resources to provide a well-coordinated lung cancer treatment program at St. Luke's Baptist Hospital.
-Our group of multi-disciplinary,
+Baptist Health provides a high-quality, multi-disciplinary collaboration of area physicians and health care resources to provide a well-coordinated lung cancer treatment program.
+Your team may consist of:

 "This is a dialog window which overlays the main content of the page and plays an embedded YouTube video.
 Pressing the Close Modal button at the bottom of the modal or pressing the Escape key will close the modal and bring you back to where you were on the page.